katsamatekatapiwa-droid/craig/README.md

 QUESTION 2.3

 The<section>element was the most useful.
-Bygiving each a uniqueid ( like id="m2"), I was able to create a functional navigation menu that allows users to jump directly to specific content on the same page.
+By giving each a uniqueid ( like id="m2"), I was able to create a functional navigation menu that allows users to jump directly to specific content on the same page.

 QUESTION 3.1